Timothy Young: Paper Trails−Writers and Gardens in the Archives

 New York School of Interior Design, 170 East 70th Street, Manhattan

 The stories of great gardens are told in their physical presence—and on paper.
 Archives show the planning and execution of gardens through journals and sketches.
 They also reveal the philosophy of the gardener.
 This lecture focuses on the archival legacies of several 20th-century writers and artists who built gardens, including Vita Sackville-West, Robert Dash and Rupert Barneby and Dwight Ripley.
 Timothy Young holds the title of Curator of Modern Books and Manuscripts at Beinecke Library at Yale University.

-Three-lecture series: $60/$50 Wave Hill Member or student.
-Individual tickets: $25/$20 Wave Hill Member or student.
-Seating is limited, and advance reservations are recommended, online.
+Tickets: $25/$20 Wave Hill Member or student.
+Seating is limited, and advanced reservations are recommended.